pwcberry/pwcberry.github.io/_posts/2021-02-22-understanding-language-software-developers.md

 Continuous Integration (CI) is the process where code is taken from its repository, built, tested, and then packaged for deployment.

-These are machines, often working on an in-house server or in the cloud, that operate when a pull request has occurred.
+These are machines, often working on an in-house server or in The Cloud, that operate when a pull request has occurred.
 When the pull request is successfully merged, Github or Bitbucket will send the code to these CI machines.
 If all the operations do not experience an error, artefacts are generated that will be deployed into production.